ibm-cloud-docs/vpc/delete-vpc-resources.md

 ```
 {: pre}

 The status of the instance changes to `deleting` immediately, but it still might be displayed in the results of a list query.
 The deletion of an instance can take up to 30 minutes.
-You can request other subnet resources to be deleted in parallel while you wait for the instance to be deleted, but the subnet can't be deleted until the instance and all other resources in the subnet no longer appear in the list queries.
+You can request other subnet resources to be deleted in parallel while you wait for the instance to be deleted.
+However, the subnet can't be deleted until the instance and all other resources in the subnet no longer appear in the list queries.

 #### Delete the subnet
 {: #deleting-subnet-api}